henrycao/Redis_Control_Scripts/README.md

 ### configure the script
 1. define the instance number by set `REDISPORT`, usally we use the redis port by sequence
+   In this case redis 6379 to 6387 use aof, redis 6388 to 6392 use save, redis 6392 to 6395 use both
-2. make sure the redis conf and redis log folder is ready
+2. make sure the redis conf and redis log is ready
 3. just run it.